top of page

 There are a few more murals on the opposite side of King William Street alongside heritage store fronts which used to be a grain store, billiard saloon and butcher shop.

-We passed the Inglis Buildings where there is a new mural in the carpark.
+We passed the Inglis Buildings where there is a new mural by Graeme Miles in the carpark.

-Heading around all the adjustments for construction of the new Bayswater Train Station make sure you duck into the laneway opposite the Laneway Artspace, on the wall of the Australia Post building.
+From here head back to the traffic lights or climb the stairs but be sure to duck into the laneway opposite the Laneway Artspace, on the wall of the Australia Post building.
 Just WOW!!!!

 To finish the Heritage Trail head past the Smoker's Store and Campbell's Store to 6 Hamilton Street, the first, or final, stop on the Heritage Trail.
 From here it is an easy walk around or through Bert Wright Park and the Community Centre - make sure you have a closer look at the mural on the Olfe Street wall of the Community Centre to see if you can find some iconic Aussie snacks!.